-Sequoia Grove Winery, founded in 1978 by Jim Allen when he purchased the property (the winery on site was bonded in 1980).
+Sequoia Grove Winery was founded in 1978 by Jim Allen when he purchased the existing property (the winery on site was bonded in 1980).
 Today the winery is owned by the Kopf family who own Kopbrand, a New York based wine and distribution company founded by the family in 1944.
 Locally, they also own St. Francis Winery in neighboring Sonoma County and 50% of Domaine Carneros.

 As you drive in, the vineyard to your right is planted with a variety of Bordeaux blending grapes.
 Sequoia Grove also sources fruit from select vineyards around Napa Valley.
-They are mostly known for their Bordeaux style well-balanced wines with lots of complexity.
+They are mostly known for their Bordeaux style well-balanced complex wines.
 As you walk in the tasting room, next to the door you will see what look like large wooden storage containers.
-These are called puncheons which are wooden Casks and are made to hold specific quantities of wine.
+These are called puncheons which are wooden casks and are made to hold specific quantities of wine.
 They were imported from France and reassembled on location.

 If you enjoy balanced wines with rich layered flavors Sequoia Grove’s Cabernet Sauvignons will not disappoint!
-This varietal is their specialty and at least one of their Cabernet’s is not blended so you are getting 100% varietal fruit.
-These wines have also done well in various wine judging contests.
-At the time of one of our visits, one of their employees had personally visited and tasted at over 100 local wineries (we are going above and beyond this with our current 800+ wineries visited!).
+This varietal is their specialty; most of their Cabernet Sauvignon wines are slightly blended with other Bordeaux varietals, although we have enjoyed at least one of these wines as 100% varietal.
+Their wines have performed well in various wine judging contests.
+At the time of one of our visits, one of their employees had personally visited and tasted at over 100 local wineries (we are going above and beyond this with our current 950+ Napa based wineries & producers visited!).

 Sequoia Grove makes wines from a number of vineyards ranging from the southern part of the valley (cooler) to the warmer northern reaches in Calistoga.
-Their Napa Valley Wines comprise the majority of their total production.
-Wines that have much smaller production only available at the winery or through their wine clubs are the Vineyard and Winemaker Series.
+Their Napa Valley wines comprise the majority of their total production.
+Wines that have much smaller production, are only available at the winery or through their wine clubs are the Vineyard and Winemaker Series.

-The 2004 Napa Valley Cabernet Sauvignon is 100% varietal and is aged in all American Oak.
-The fruit for this wine comes from several high end vineyards in Oakville and Rutherford, Morisoli, Beckstoffer etc. Compared to the Rutherford Bench Cabernet Sauvignon this is a much bigger wine with larger tannins.
+The 2004 Sequoia Grove Napa Valley Cabernet Sauvignon is 100% varietal and is aged in all American Oak.
+The fruit for this wine comes from several premium vineyards in Oakville and Rutherford, Morisoli, Beckstoffer etc. Compared to the Rutherford Bench Cabernet Sauvignon this is a much bigger wine with more robust tannins.

 A highly unique offering in the Napa Valley is Sequoia Grove’s food and wine educational and competitive sit down tasting – the Cabernet Culinary Challenge V2.0.
 Four to twelve people are seated indoors in their private closed door VIP room adjoining the main tasting room (larger groups can participate outdoors – weather permitting).
 A wine educator will lead the group through the characteristics of a flight of Cabernet Sauvignon wines and what makes them different based on a variety of factors including their source terroir.